Eclipse Busway - Completion of Phase I

 - To improve connectivity and provide additional network resilience across the peninsula.

-Planning permission has been granted to amend the southern section of the approved scheme to provide a new junction arrangement at Rowner Road.
+Planning permission was granted in April 2019 to amend the southern section of the approved scheme to provide a new junction arrangement at Rowner Road.
 This enhanced scheme includes a new ramp to connect the busway to Rowner Road.
 This change will allow Rowner Road bridge to be retained along with the existing shared-use route for pedestrians and cyclists under Rowner Road.

 A public event was held on Tuesday 2nd July at Bridgemary School, the event gave an opportunity to view the details of the design and discuss the enhanced scheme with members of the project team.